mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-- Respond to "criteria for closing user opened tickets" thread
 - Respond to "should we install things on the Postgres DBs" thread
-- Respond to thread about Aritra's GSoC project
+- Respond to a bunch more emails
+- Set up agenda for tomorrow's meeting
 - Complete product strategy document and update project page on wiki
 - Reorganize and document ongoing responsibilities better